 Retirement income includes annuities, cash earned from company pensions, and 401k plan or IRA account withdrawals.
 Retirement income can also include Social Security benefits and other benefits from annuities, profit-sharing plans, and insurance contracts.
 Your retirement income may be fully or partially taxable.

-In the U.S., Social Security is a comprehensive federal program designed to offer a form of replacement income for retirees and their spouses.
+Social Security is a comprehensive U.S. program designed to offer a form of replacement income for retirees and their spouses.
 Social Security benefits refer to the payments that are made to qualified retirees and disabled persons, or their spouses, children, and survivors after they pass away.
 There are also some special conditions where the program supports the children of the beneficiaries.
 Social Security benefits may be partially taxed.

 Employment benefits are payments designed to offer you temporary income when you lose a job through no fault of yours.
 This income replaces lost earnings and helps you cover daily expenses as you look for alternative employment.
-As you receive the benefits, you should aim at getting back to work within the shortest time possible.
-Unemployment benefits are taxed as income if they are coming from a state or federal government fund.
+You should aim at getting back to work within the shortest time possible as you receive the benefits.
+Unemployment benefits are taxed as income if they come from a state or federal government fund.

-Chid support is also a court-ordered ongoing, periodic payment that a parent has to make for a child’s financial benefit following the end of a marriage or other relationship.
-The payment is paid directly or indirectly by the obligator or obligates, usually the non-custodial parent.
+Child support is also a court-ordered, ongoing, periodic payment that a parent has to make for a child’s financial benefit following the end of a marriage or other relationship.
+The payment is made directly or indirectly by the obligator or obligates, usually the noncustodial parent.

-Other types of unearned income include some distributions from trusts, gambling and lottery winnings, forgiven debts, select forms of real estate income, retirement accounts, inheritances or gifts, lottery winnings, Veteran Administration (VA) benefits, welfare benefits, and property income.
+Other types of unearned income include some distributions from trusts, gambling winnings, forgiven debts, select forms of real estate income, and retirement accounts.
 This list is not exhaustive, but it is an excellent place to start while determining whether your income is unearned income.

 Tips for Filing Unearned Income

 It’s important to understand that taxation varies for earned and unearned income owing to the qualitative differences.
 It is also vital to note that tax rates tend to vary among sources of unearned income.
-Notably, should the total of your unearned income exceed $1,100 for a given year, you will need to file a return even if your earned income does not require it.
+You will need to file a return, even if your earned income does not require it, should the total of your unearned income exceed $1,100 for a given year.

 Take into consideration the following tips when filing your taxes: